sbl-sdsc/mm-dev/README.md

 This repository is a working area for incubating new methods for the mmtf-spark project.

 ## Install Maven
 The install of this repository requires the Maven tool.
+If you do not have this tool installed, follow the directions below.

 [Download Maven](http://maven.apache.org/download.cgi)

 [Install maven](http://maven.apache.org/install.html)

 ## Install mmtf-spark and mm-dev Git repositories
-You can get the latest source code using git.
-Then you can execute the *install* goal with [Maven](http://maven.apache.org/guides/getting-started/index.html#What_is_Maven) to build the project.
+Clone the mmtf-spark and mm-dev repositories and build the project using [Maven](http://maven.apache.org/guides/getting-started/index.html#What_is_Maven).

 ```
 $ git clone https://github.com/sbl-sdsc/mmtf-spark.git